-- In Butte Valley, the PMAs are designed to achieve a single major objective: - to prevent chronic lowering of groundwater levels; - to protect wells from outages; and - to protect beneficial users of groundwater (see Section 3.4.1.5).
+In Butte Valley, the PMAs are designed to achieve a single major objective:

+- to prevent chronic lowering of groundwater levels; - to protect wells from outages; and - to protect beneficial users of groundwater.

-The identified PMAs reflect a range of options to achieve the goals of the GSP and will be com- pleted through an integrative and collaborative approach with other agencies, landowners, ben- eficial users, and stakeholders.
+The identified PMAs reflect a range of options to achieve the goals of the GSP and will be completed through an integrative and collaborative approach with other agencies, landowners, beneficial users, and stakeholders.
 Few PMAs will be implemented by the GSA alone.
-The GSA considers itself to be one of multiple parties collaborating to achieve overlapping, complementary, 64 and multi-benefit goals across the integrated water and land use management nexus in the Basin.
-65 Furthermore, PMAs related to water quality will be most successful if implemented to meet the 66 multiple objectives of collaborating partners.
-For many of the PMAs, the GSA will enter into in-67 formal or formal partnerships with other agencies, NGOs, or individuals.
-These partnerships may 68 take various forms, from GSA participation in informal technical or information exchange meetings, 69 to collaborating on third-party proposals, projects, and management actions, to leading proposals 70 and subsequently implementing PMAs.
-71
+The GSA considers itself to be one of multiple parties collaborating to achieve overlapping, complementary, and multi-benefit goals across the integrated water and land use management nexus in the Basin.
+Furthermore, PMAs related to water quality will be most successful if implemented to meet the multiple objectives of collaborating partners.
+For many of the PMAs, the GSA will enter into informal or formal partnerships with other agencies, NGOs, or individuals.
+These partnerships may take various forms, from GSA participation in informal technical or information exchange meetings, to collaborating on third-party proposals, projects, and management actions, to leading proposals and subsequently implementing PMAs.

-The GSA and individual GSA partners will have varying but clearly identified responsibilities with 72 respect to permitting and other specific implementation oversight.
-These responsibilities may vary 73 from PMA to PMA or even within individual phases of a PMA.
-Inclusion in this GSP does not 74 forego any obligations under local, state, or federal regulatory programs.
-Inclusion in this GSP 75 also does not assume any specific project governance or role for the GSA.
-While the GSA does 76 have an obligation to oversee progress towards groundwater sustainability, it is not the primary 77 regulator of land use, water quality, or environmental project compliance.
-It is the responsibility of 78 the implementing partner agency to collaborate with appropriate regulatory agencies to ensure that 79 the PMAs for which the lead agency is responsible are in compliance with all applicable laws.
-The 80 GSA may choose to collaborate with regulatory agencies on specific overlapping interests such as 81 water quality monitoring and oversight of projects developed within the Basin.
-82
+The GSA and individual GSA partners will have varying but clearly identified responsibilities with respect to permitting and other specific implementation oversight.
+These responsibilities may vary from PMA to PMA or even within individual phases of a PMA.
+Inclusion in this GSP does not forego any obligations under local, state, or federal regulatory programs.
+Inclusion in this GSP also does not assume any specific project governance or role for the GSA.
+While the GSA does have an obligation to oversee progress towards groundwater sustainability, it is not the primary regulator of land use, water quality, or environmental project compliance.
+It is the responsibility of the implementing partner agency to collaborate with appropriate regulatory agencies to ensure that the PMAs for which the lead agency is responsible are in compliance with all applicable laws.
+The GSA may choose to collaborate with regulatory agencies on specific overlapping interests such as water quality monitoring and oversight of projects developed within the Basin.

-PMAs are classified under three categories: demand management, supply augmentation, and recharge.
-Examples of project types within these three categories are shown in Table 1.1.
+PMAs are classified under four categories: demand management for groundwater, supply augmentation, habitat improvement, and groundwater recharge.
+Demand management projects reduce the demand for groundwater and can include projects such as irrigation efficiency improvements.
+Surface water supply augmentation projects contribute to increases in surface water in the Basin.
+Habitat improvement projects can include restoration and upland management projects and groundwater recharge projects.
+Examples of project types within these three categories are shown in Table 1.
 Further, PMAs are organized into three tiers reflective of their timeline for implementation:

-- TIER I: Existing PMAs that are currently being implemented and are anticipated to continue to be implemented. - TIER II: PMAs planned for near-term initiation and implementation (2022-2027) by individual member agencies. - TIER III: Additional PMAs that may be implemented in the future, as necessary (initiation and/or implementation 2027-2042).
+- 1. TIER I: Existing PMAs that are currently being implemented and are anticipated to continue to be implemented. - 2.
+TIER II: PMAs planned for near-term initiation and implementation (2022-2027) by individual member agencies. - 3.
+TIER III: Additional PMAs that may be implemented in the future, as necessary (initiation and/or implementation 2027-2042).